 Breakfast and departure.
 Rail travelers can take advantage of our drop-offs at a nearby station in Somerset.

 Expect a wide variation in weather conditions, which can be wild and unpredictable, with temperatures perhaps averaging around 15 degrees Celsius.
 Sunshine, rain and strong winds are all possible, and you will probably experience a bit of everything.
 Biting insects are not expected.
-Please bring walking boots or shoes, weatherproof clothing and a small rucksack.
+Please bring waterproof walking boots or shoes, weatherproof clothing and a small rucksack.
 The holiday will be run at a relaxed pace, with time for photography and botany as well as fabulous birdwatching in a spectacular setting!
-There will be optional short to moderate (1 to 3 mile) walks some days.
+There will be short to moderate (1 to 3 mile) walks most days mainly on well walked tracks and paths.

 What's included in your holiday price